 |Go to site|

-How does a short term loan from Satsuma work?
+How does a Satsuma short term loan work?

 First of all you’ll need to decide how much you’d like to borrow and for how long.
 Satsuma’s online calculator will then inform you of your monthly/weekly repayment, and the total cost of your loan.
 You can also use the SmartCheck to see if you’ll be approved before you actually apply.